Renegade (TV series)

 Renegade is an American television series that ran for 110 episodes spanning five seasons, first broadcast between September 19, 1992, and April 4, 1997.
 The series was created by Stephen J. Cannell.
 Executive producers included Cannell, Stu Segall, Bill Nuss, and Richard C. Okie.

-The series stars Lorenzo Lamas as Reno Raines, a police officer who is framed for a murder he did not commit.
-Raines goes on the run and joins forces with Native American bounty hunter Bobby Sixkiller, played by Branscombe Richmond.
+The series stars Lorenzo Lamas as Reno Raines, a police officer who is framed for murder.
+He goes on the run and joins forces with Native American bounty hunter Bobby Sixkiller, played by Branscombe Richmond.
 Stephen J. Cannell also had a recurring role as the main villain, crooked police officer Donald "Dutch" Dixon.

 Introduction

 The show had the following voiceover before every episode, provided by Don LaFontaine, summarizing the plot of the series:

 He was a cop, and good at his job, but he committed the ultimate sin—and testified against other cops gone bad.
 Cops that tried to kill him, but got the woman he loved instead.
 Framed for murder, now he prowls the badlands... an outlaw hunting outlaws... a bounty hunter... a renegade.

 The "Renegade" theme that followed was composed by Mike Post.